Shinjuku Gyoen National Garden 新宿御苑

 An expansive oasis of gardens once reserved for royalty

 Shinjuku Gyoen National Garden is a pleasant and refreshing escape from Tokyo's concrete cityscape.
-Once a feudal lord's domain, it later became a private retreat for the Imperial Family and those they entertained.
-While Yoyogi Park , the Imperial Palace , and other temples and shrines offer green spaces, none of them can match Shinjuku Gyoen, which covers a massive 144 acres and continues to be one of Tokyo's top attractions.
+Once a feudal lord's domain, it later became the imperial garden for the imperial family, nobles and invited guests.
+While Yoyogi Park , the Imperial Palace , and other temples and shrines offer green spaces, none of them can match Shinjuku Gyoen, which covers a massive 144 acres and continues to be one of the best places to visit in Tokyo.

 - The three distinct styles of gardens